-This paper presents an approach that assesses the role of early life and contemporaneous macroconditions in explaining health at older ages.
-In particular, we investigate the role of exposure to diseases and economic conditions during infancy and childhood, as well as the effect of current health care facilities.
-Specific attention is paid to the impact of unobserved heterogeneity, selective attrition, and omitted relevant macrovariables.
+The paper presents an approach which thoroughly assesses the role of early life and contemporaneous macro-conditions in explaining health at older ages.
+In particular, we investigate the role of exposure to infectious diseases and economic conditions during infancy and childhood, as well as the effect of current health care facilities.
+Specific attention is paid to the impact of unobserved heterogeneity, selective attrition and omitted relevant macro-variables.
 We apply our approach to self-reports on functional limitations of Dutch older individuals.
-The prevalence of functional limitations is found to increase in the 1990s, in part due to restricted access to hospital care. © The Author(s) 2008.
+Our analysis is performed using data from the Longitudinal Aging Study Amsterdam.
+The prevalence of functional limitations is found to increase in the nineteen-nineties, in part due to restricted access to hospital care.